 - phone call or e-mail to the last known contact.

-3.5 It is not expected that an exhaustive investigation will be undertaken but that reasonable enquiries will be made in the circumstances.
+3.5 It is not expected that an exhaustive investigation will be undertaken but that all reasonable enquiries will be made in the circumstances.

 Payment remains unpresented, uncollected or is lost and not returned